International-Data-Spaces-Association/IDS-G/core/Technologies/ids-rest/README.md

  definition or by linking to an appropriate remote context document.
 The default context element for the IDS is  "@context": "https://w3id.org/idsa/contexts/context.jsonld".

-The context key-value pair must always be the first one <!--key value pair?--> in any IDS compliant JSON or JSON-LD object.
+The context key-value pair must always be the first entry in any IDS compliant JSON or JSON-LD object.

 > TODO